Jishnu-2608/Moderna-mRNA-Quantum-Optimization/README.md

 # Optimization of mRNA Secondary Structure Using Quantum Computing

+## Challenge Selected

+WISER Summer Program 2026 - Moderna Challenge

+## Problem Statement

+RNA secondary structure prediction is a computationally challenging problem because the number of possible folding combinations increases rapidly with sequence length.

+This project explores quantum computing approaches for optimizing RNA folding using energy minimization.

+## Proposed Solution

+A hybrid classical-quantum workflow is developed using Python and Qiskit to compare classical minimum free energy calculations with quantum optimization.

+## Limitations

+- Tested on short synthetic RNA sequences.
+- Quantum simulation was used instead of real quantum hardware.
+- Larger sequences require more computational resources.

+## Future Scope

+- Implement QAOA/VQE optimization.
+- Test larger RNA sequences.
+- Explore real quantum hardware.
+- Improve scalability.

+## AI Usage Disclosure

+ChatGPT was used for documentation assistance, code explanation, and repository organization guidance.
+All content was reviewed and verified by the project developer.

 ## Project Overview

 This project demonstrates how quantum computing can be applied to optimize mRNA secondary structure prediction.
 Classical minimum free energy (MFE) calculations are compared with a quantum-inspired optimization approach implemented using Qiskit.